developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 - Any job-related income/payments are recorded (via UC-CT or UC-IG)

 ### Expected Outcome
-Business owner gains a clear understanding of each job's financial performance with accurate profit calculation (based on recorded transactions), enabling better business decisions related to pricing, service offerings, and contractor engagement.
+Business owner gains a clear understanding of each job's financial performance with accurate profit calculation (based on recorded transactions and MVP calculation basis), enabling better business decisions related to pricing, service offerings, and contractor engagement.

 ### Primary Path
 1. Business owner navigates to the job list view in the application
 2. Business owner selects a specific job to view its details
 3. The system displays job information including the client, service type, status, and dates
 4. The system calculates and displays a **concise financial summary** for the job, focused on quick assessment, showing:
-   - Total revenue (based on recorded payments/invoices as per MVP calculation basis)
+   - Total revenue (based on payments received)
    - Total Costs (Expenses + Contractor Payments)
    - Net profit calculation (Revenue - Total Costs)
-   - Profit margin percentage
+   - Profit margin percentage (or 'N/A')
 5. Business owner can view a detailed breakdown of all individual financial transactions (revenue, expenses, contractor payments) related to the job
 6. Business owner can generate a basic profitability report for the job
 7. Business owner can return to the job list view, which displays profitability indicators for all jobs